KostasEreksonas/TryHackMe_Writeups/Road/README.md

 Admin user ***can*** upload image files to the server.
 This functionality could also be used to upload a reverse shell into the server.

-Scrolling through the source code of the web application, the file upload directory could be found.
+Scrolling through the source code of the web application, the file upload directory can be found.

 ![Upload Location](/Road/images/Upload_Location.png)

-I have taken the PHP reverse shell script from [Pentestmonkey github page]() and changed the IP address for the reverse shell to connect to my Kali machine.
+I have taken the PHP reverse shell script from [Pentestmonkey Github page](https://github.com/pentestmonkey/php-reverse-shell) and changed the IP address for the reverse shell to connect to my Kali machine.

 The webpage apparently has no extension filter as I successfully uploaded the `.php` file as is.